I’ve used the Hollister New Image line (with CeraPlus) for over 2.5 weeks and I’ve been pleasantly surprised at the results.

-I can only suggest that if you’re using this wafer around the pool or if you take frequent showers, try not get it wet, by either using tape over it or a product like the Flange Seal Ring or by promptly drying it as best as you can.
+I can only suggest that if you’re using this wafer around the pool or if you take frequent showers, try not get it wet, by either using tape over it or a product like the Flange Seal Ring or by promptly drying it as good as you can.

 I was able to easily correct this by using my Hollister Pouch Hack, but the solution really should have been built-in.
 Had I not modified my pouch, this could have been an endless source of frustration over the long-run.

 I did find the “Velcro” (for lack of a better word, since it’s not like traditional Velcro) to be a bit of a challenge.
-I never really knew when it was fully locked and it takes some effort to lock it securely.
+I never really knew when it was fully locked, and it takes some effort to lock it securely.

 As you can see from the tip of the outlet, those tiny “flaps” made cleaning the outlet difficult and I often had to spend far more time than necessary to get under and around everything.
 Why Hollister designed it like that, I’ve yet to find out.

-Sure, they fit your soiled pouch, but if you like to hang a garbage bag under your stoma while doing an appliance change (a must if you’re stoma is active), you can’t with these bags.
+Sure, they fit your soiled pouch, but if you like to hang a garbage bag under your stoma while doing an appliance change (a must if your stoma is active), you can’t with these bags.

 I’ve written several times about the need for a better filter on ostomy pouches.
-With my Coloplast pouches, I opt for the Osto EZ-Vent product so I could release trapped gas, but ideally, the filters should just work.
+With my Coloplast pouches, I opt for the Osto EZ-Vent product, so I could release trapped gas, but ideally, the filters should just work.
 Hollister uses what they call the AF300 filter.

-They are so confident in the effectiveness of that membrane that say you don’t even need filter stickers when taking a shower as the water won’t penetrate the filter (too bad their pouch cloth wasn’t made of the same stuff!).
+They are so confident in the effectiveness of that membrane that say you don’t even need filter stickers when taking a shower, as the water won’t penetrate the filter (too bad their pouch cloth wasn’t made of the same stuff!).

 This is likely what helped to maintain the longer wear time as well.
 My output is thicker (think applesauce to thick oatmeal), so whether the effectiveness is true for those with liquid output isn’t something I’m able to say, but if you have a colostomy with dry stool or a thick output ileostomy, then I’m confident that you’ll experience similar success with the filter.